2019 Main Conference Talk

 About the speaker(s)

 Dan Zollman is an information architect and UX strategist living in Boston, MA.
-His interests in purposeful, ethical, and systemic design have evolved through his experiences practicing IA and UX in complex organizations including Vanguard and Tufts University.
-Dan is a co-organizer of World IA Day Boston, volunteer for the IA Institute and IA Roundtable, and organizer of the global Ethical Technology community (ethicsofdesign.org), which was founded here at the IA Conference in 2017.
+His interests in responsible, ethical, and systemic design have evolved through his experiences practicing IA and UX in complex organizations including Vanguard, Tufts University, and Massachusetts Digital Service.
+Dan is an organizer of the IA Roundtable (iaroundtable.org) at the IA Conference; World IA Day Boston; and an international online community for ethics in design and technology (ethicsofdesign.org), which was founded at the IA Summit in 2017.